ZhangZhuoSJTU/StochFuzz/README.md

 ## Development

-Currently, we have many todo items and some pending decisions of improving StochFuzz.
-Details can be found at [todo.md](docs/todo.md).
+Currently, we have many todo items.
+We present them in [todo.md](docs/todo.md).
+We also present many pending decisions which we are hesitating to take, in [todo.md](docs/todo.md). __If you have any thought/suggestion, do not hesitate to let us know.__ It would be very appreciated if you can help us improve StochFuzz.

 StochFuzz should be considered an alpha-quality software and it is likely to contain bugs.